 Rationale Environmental and Regulatory services are often statutory and contribute to both personal and public health and safety.
 Council seeks to deliver an efficient service.
-Significant negative effects on the local community No significant negative effects have been identified for this group of activities Contribution to community Healthy and resilient communities outcomes Healthy and improving environment Major aspect of the service for Timeliness of processing building consents, resource consents statement of service provision 2.
-Possession of relevant authorisations from central government 3.
+Significant negative effects on the local community No significant negative effects have been identified for this group of activities Contribution to Healthy and resilient communities community outcomes Healthy and improving environment Major aspect of the 1.
+Timeliness of processing building consents, resource consents service for statement of service provision 2.
+Possession of relevant authorisations from central government Service provision 3.
 Timeliness of response to requests for service - animal control and environmental health